Skip to main content

 readonly optional concurrency?: Concurrency | null

-[Experimental] Configuration for concurrent builds.
+Configuration for experimental concurrent (multi-platform / multi-arch) builds.

 readonly optional copyright?: string | null